AJ-git-dev/market_data_streamer/README.md

 ## Additional Notes
 - All numeric data is double-precision and timestamped in milliseconds.
-- This pipeline is designed to extend into persistent buffers, analytics, or HFT simulation modules
+- This pipeline is designed to extend into persistent buffers, analytics, or HFT simulation modules.